-- explore land based learning concepts and discuss environmental impacts on birds and their nesting habitats
+- Explore land based learning concepts and discuss environmental impacts onbirds and their habitats.

 Suggested field trips to pair with: